ivan006/Course-Work--Notes/Destiny Code/readme.md

 # Destiny Code

 Perspective is everything and it shapes our destiny.
-If we changed our perspective of society from seeing it as hierarchy of people to seeing it as a hierarchy of assets we would end inequality for good.
+If we changed our perspective of society from seeing it as hierarchy of people to seeing it as a hierarchy of assets we would end inequality.